 Now if you are not a Christian radio station don’t worry – the book barely touches on religious broadcasting.

 Writing the script for a radio commercial seems an easy thing to do.
-Mention the name of the company, the thing they want to promote, add a catchphrase or slogan, and end with a contact phone number – job done.
+Mention the name of the company, the thing they want to promote, add a catchphrase or slogan, and end with contact details – job done.

 But like anything in radio, it’s all about the connection.
 Having the listener hear what’s being offered and then acting on the advert in a positive way by calling the advertiser to place an order.